vkola-lab/python_speech_features_cuda/README.md

 If available, they will be auto-detected and loaded during the initialization stage.
 There are a couple of routines defined in the `_acc` sub-module utilizing both packages to enhance the CPU performance.
 Of course you don't need them if you have a CUDA-enabled GPU and go for CuPy as the backend.

 For Numba installation, it's highly recommended to build from the project's GitHub repository directly.
-The framework is getting improved through frenquent iterations.
+The framework is constantly getting improved through frenquent updates.
 With version 0.52, it can even beat Cython in numerical computation tasks.

 ```
 pip install git+git://github.com/numba/numba